Prompt-Driven Building Footprint Extraction in Aerial Images with Offset-Building Model: Methodology

 \subsubsection{Reference Offset Augment Module (ROAM)}

 In DETR\cite{a23}, the box coder uses the size of input images to scale down the output results, enabling better fitting for the FFN.
 However, this strategy cannot be applied to the Offset Coder.
-This is because building offsets in the x and y directions often approach zero.
+Based on our training experience, building offsets in the $x$ and $y$ directions often approach zero.
 If the Offset Coder copied encoding and decoding processes of DETR's Box Coder entirely, the loss would become even closer to zero.
-To improve the offset quality, we propose ROAM.
+We can deepen our understanding of this phenomenon through formulas in \cref{eq:2}.
+The \( \alpha \) is a constant in a box coder, and can be understood as a scale factor.
+According to statistics, most buildings have an offset length of less than 40 pixels.
+If \( \alpha \) is too large, the most of \(\mathcal{O}_e\) used in training will fluctuate around 0, and that means the model will learn nothing.
+Similarly, if \( \alpha \) is too small, the value range of \(\mathcal{O}_e\) will be extremely unstable, which will lead to unstable convergence of the model.
+However, larger \( \alpha \) and smaller \( \alpha \) are valuable for the learning of longer offsets and shorter offsets.
+To improve the offset quality, we proposed ROAM and combined aforementioned coders in adaptive heads.
 Each head in ROAM is similar except the scale factor of Offset Coder.

 The workflow of the ROAM module, as depicted in \cref{fig:fig}, for each prompt, base offset head will figure out a rough offset length, and generate an indicator for it to choose suitable adaptive heads aiding final results.
 Mathematically, this can be expressed as: